algoq369/one/README.md

 ---

 *"All truths are but facets of the One Truth.
 All paths lead through the heart.
 All dimensions open through chakra alignment."*

+*"As above, so below.
+As within, so without.
+The patterns cannot be coincidence.
+The proof is in your body."*